I tried building a low-cost RAG with Gemma 4 31B + S3 Vectors + AgentCore

 });

-The nonFilterableMetadataKeys in metadataConfiguration specifies metadata keys used internally by Knowledge Bases.
-S3 Vectors metadata has a size limit, and trying to register these keys as filterable will exceed the limit and cause errors during document ingestion.
-Be careful to put metadata keys that won't be used for filtering into nonFilterableMetadataKeys.
+The metadata keys used internally by Knowledge Bases are specified in nonFilterableMetadataKeys of metadataConfiguration.
+S3 Vectors metadata has a size limit, and if you try to register these keys as filterable, you'll exceed the limit and document ingestion will error.
+Note that metadata keys not used for filtering must be placed in nonFilterableMetadataKeys.

-Running Gemma 4 31B with a Strands Agent
+Running Gemma 4 31B with Strands Agent

 Gemma 4 31B is called via bedrock-mantle's OpenAI-compatible API.